 On March 12, 2010, we amended our existing revolving credit facility with a bank.
 The amended agreement provides for borrowings up to the lesser of \$20 million or specified percentages of the amounts of qualifying accounts receivable and inventory.
 The facility has certain financial covenants requiring us to maintain minimum levels of operating results and liquidity.
 On May 25, 2010 the Company and its lender agreed to modify a financial covenant in the revolving credit facility regarding maximum allowable quarterly losses.
 Based on current forecasts, the Company believes it will be in compliance with the financial covenants, as modified, throughout 2010.

-We believe that based on our current market, revenue and expense forecasts, our existing cash and cash equivalents will be sufficient to satisfy our anticipated cash requirements.
-Our 2010 forecast reflects revenue and gross margins consistent with our understanding of customer plans, the improving market conditions currently forecasted by the industry (and experienced by the Company to date in 2010), and increasing capacity utilization at customers' manufacturing facilities, which has had a positive impact on our aftermarket business for the past several quarters.
-Forecasted operating expense levels are based on 2010 run rates.
+We have not borrowed under this facility during 2010.
+The facility terminates on March 11, 2011.
+We do use the facility to support letters of credit and hedging transactions.
+We believe that based on our current market, revenue and expense forecasts, our existing cash and cash equivalents will be sufficient to satisfy our anticipated cash requirements for the foreseeable future.
+Our 2010 forecast reflects revenue and gross margins consistent with our understanding of customer plans, the improving market conditions currently forecasted by the industry (and experienced by the Company to date in 2010), and capacity utilization at customers' manufacturing facilities.
+Forecasted operating expense levels are based on 2010 run rates